The Rattlesnakes (1950s band): Performances in public

-This was negotiated via a back alley to Selborne Road which joins another roads called Barlow Moor and Manchester just opposite from where the Gaumont was situated.
-On the same occasion, Barry carrying his guitar, Frost and Horrocks carrying the tea-chest bass and Robin and Maurice carrying the record and was dropped as Robin has never previously been linked with the incident, Maurice may well be deserving of the credit for kick-starting their career, as he has often claimed.
-Their performance on that place was on January and February 1958, the song they performed was "Wake Up Little Susie".
+The route was negotiated via a back alley to Selborne Road which joins another road called Barlow Moor and Manchester just opposite from where the Gaumont was situated.
+On the day of the first performance, Horrocks recalls Barry carrying his guitar, Frost and Horrocks carrying the tea-chest bass, and Robin and Maurice carrying the record and eventually dropping it.
+This is different from others’ recollections (both Barry and Robin’s), as Robin had never previously been linked with the incident in their recollections.
+Maurice may well be deserving of the credit for kick-starting their career, as he has often claimed.
+Their performance was in January and February 1958, and they performed was "Wake Up Little Susie."
 The routine was on Saturday morning kids' film starting at 10:00 AM, Approximately at 1:00 AM there was an interval, which the manager of the cinema encourage anyone to get up on the stage while the audience eating ice cream and other refreshments.
-Most of the performers/entertainers usually mimed to hits of the day in front of an announcer's microphone, Horrocks remembers a Brian Lewis who regularly had the first 10 min. spot and who sang Cliff Richard songs.
+Most of the performers/entertainers usually mimed to hits of the day in front of an announcer's microphone.
+Horrocks remembers a Brian Lewis who regularly had the first 10 min. spot and who sang Cliff Richard songs.

 During the same year, Barry's guitar was accidentally broken by Frost, because the house was in darkness as Hugh was unable to pay the electricity bills at that time.
-Without lights to see, Frost sat down on a chair and broke Barry's guitar and Frost described it as "broken in the middle".
+Without lights to see, Frost sat down on a chair and broke Barry's guitar.
+Frost described it as "broken in the middle".

 Breakup

-By early May 1958, the Gibb family moved in Northern Grove as Robin explained: "We did the Palatine [Cinema] as Wee Johnny Hayes and the Blue Cats, Barry as the Johnny Hayes."
-Around the same time, Frost and Horrocks left the band, as the brothers were moved, although the pair would maintain their friendships with their former neighbours.
-Horrocks recalls that Barry did a solo spot as Wee Johnny Hayes at a "Minor 15", a talent contest for under-fifteen held on Thursday nights, between 7:00 and 9:00 PM at Princess Club in Chorlton.
+By early May 1958, the Gibb family moved to Northern Grove as Robin explained: "We did the Palatine [Cinema] as Wee Johnny Hayes and the Blue Cats, Barry as the Johnny Hayes."
+Around the same time, Frost and Horrocks left the band, as the brothers had moved, although the pair would maintain their friendships with their former neighbours.
+Horrocks recalls that Barry did a solo spot as Wee Johnny Hayes at a "Minor 15," a talent contest for under-fifteen held on Thursday nights at Princess Club in Chorlton.
 The brothers also sang their three-part harmonies at the Russell Street Club in Manchester.

 At the beginning of August 1958, the family set sail for Australia.
-Before leaving, Barry told Horrocks "I'm never going to work for anyone else, I want to be my own boss, I'll make it by myself, somewhere" and Horrocks requested, "When you do, don't forget me," to which Barry replied "I'll come back, I won't forget".
+Before leaving, Barry told Horrocks, "I'm never going to work for anyone else, I want to be my own boss, I'll make it by myself, somewhere."
+Horrocks requested, "When you do, don't forget me," to which Barry replied, "I'll come back, I won't forget".